CAF 2025

 GT Audio Works Specs.
 3-way planar magnetic bass panel, planar magnetic midrange, and a pure ribbon tweeter using an impedance matching transformer.
 81 inches tall x 22″ wide x 3″ deep.
 All drivers are my own proprietary design, built in my NJ shop using high-energy Neodymium magnets.
 What sets my design apart from others is that there are no electrical filters on the bass panel.

-Its frequency response is tuned and damped mechanically, so there is nothing electrical between the amp and the planar magnetic panel.
-This driver is more than a bass driver, it covers a wide range, think of it as a large coherent single driver.
+Its frequency response is mechanically tuned and damped, so there is nothing electrical between the amp and the planar magnetic panel.
+This driver is more than a bass driver; it covers a wide range.
+Think of it as a large, coherent single driver.

 Its slope is relatively shallow and gradually blends well with the mid driver and ribbon drivers, each of which uses a single high-quality capacitor (VH Audio V-Cap ODAM).
 I use this method because it creates a very firm handshake between the driving amp and the planar panel without any phase, capacitance, or parasitic electrical losses.
-This gives my speaker jump factor and resolution that is lost on a lot of other designs using electrical filters on the main driver.
+This gives my speaker jump factor and resolution that are lost in many other designs that use electrical filters on the main driver.
 93 dB and a benign 6 Ohm load make it an easy speaker to drive.
 The Westminster 100 wpc class A monoblocks we used were more than enough.
 I use Manley Snappers 100 wpc EL34 monoblocks in my home system.

 Unique Home Audio LLC of Dunedin, FL put on a hell of a demo that featured the Popori Acoustics WR2 Arrabona electrostats ($35k), Atmasphere Class D amps ($6200), VIABLUE cables(?), BACCH SP ($30k), AGY AC powerline filter ($4500), and a glowing plasma red, pyramid-shaped, custom-built music server made by none other than the Audiophile Junkie!
 (I love that guy for turning me to the BACCH).